coniferprod/sevenator/README.md

 value that falls outside the range.
 Also, it would convenient to create random values for a parameter, and maybe also restrict those random values into a subrange.

-For this I couldn't use a primitive Rust data type, since the range of even the smallest integer type, `i8`, was larger than the smallest value range.
-(Of course it was close;
-you could use an `i8` or a `u8` type for the parameters, but you would need to handle the values that fall outside the range anyway).

 In Rust, a newtype is "a struct with a single component that you define to get stricter type checking" ("Programming Rust, 2nd Edition", p.
 213).
 As with any struct, it is possible to define traits for the newtype.
 I defined a newtype for every relevant